dsolonenko/financisto/README.md

 ## About

 Financisto is an open-source personal finance tracker for Android platform.
+This is a clone version as the original one is not maintained for a long time.

 ## Features